DIANE LANGBERG, PH.D.

 DARA BECKER, Administrative Assistant

 Dara Becker joined Diane Langberg, Ph.D. & Associates in 2018 with several years of administrative experience in universities and community organizations.
-Her B.S. in Liberal Studies degree focused primarily on Family Resources and fuels her desire to work with community organizations like the YMCA where she continues to work and volunteer at since 2015.
-Her background also includes teaching in homechool co-ops, as well as, the Y. Dara’s interests include gardening, water, cooking, music, her family, and new grandbaby.
-She is married and has 4 daughters, and 2 sons.
+Her B.S. in Liberal Studies degree focused primarily on Family Resources.
+Her background also includes teaching and working in homechool co-ops and at the YMCA.
+Having grown up near the water, Dara loves being near the ocean.
+Her interests also include gardening, cooking, music, and spending time with her family.
+She is married and has 4 daughters, 2 sons and a granddaughter.